aws/aws-nitro-enclaves-acm/README.md

 `devtool` uses development containers to simulate both the enclave and parent instance environments.
-The communication channel between `p11-kit client` and `p11-kit server` is emulated via an Unix socket, bind-mounted into both container environments (parent and enclave).
+The communication channel between `p11-kit client` and `p11-kit server` is emulated via a Unix socket, bind-mounted into both container environments (parent and enclave).

 **Note**: The emulated enclave environment differs substantially from the